Mr. McMahon (miniseries): Reception

 Writing for BBC, Manish Pandey and Riyah Collins observed that while the six-part documentary provides a "fairly honest portrait" of Vince McMahon's career, it struggles to offer new insights, due to his withdrawal from filming following serious allegations.
 They noted the film's portrayal of McMahon, his influence on the wrestling industry and controversies inside the WWE particularly its depiction of women during the Attitude Era.
 It also noted the theme of McMahon's role as a father figure within the WWE.

 Alex Reid from The Guardian rated the documentary three out of five stars, praising its editing and research and depiction of the history of the WWE, but noting that it felt like a "missed opportunity" due to the absence of key figures, including its lack of interviews with the women who accused McMahon of sexual assault.

+Scott Hines of Decider gave the documentary a "Stream It" recommendation.
+He wrote that even those who are not wrestling fans are likely familiar with Vince McMahon, describing him as a figure who become part of popular culture, whether through his role in WWE or through the "increasingly excited guy" meme.
+Hines observed that Mr. McMahon cannot tell the full story because of Netflix business ties to WWE, but he still found it compelling and though it offered plenty of value, even if approached with caution.
+He pointed to what he called the "Most Plot-y line", where McMahon tells his interviewer "I wish I could tell you the real stories, holy shit.", and when asked to share one, McMahon declines.

-On the review aggregator website Rotten Tomatoes, Mr. McMahon has an approval rating of 67% based on 12 reviews, with an average rating of 6.9/10.
+On the review aggregator website Rotten Tomatoes, Mr. McMahon has an approval rating of 69% based on 12 reviews, with an average rating of 6.9/10.
 Metacritic, which uses a weighted average, assigned a score of 68 out of 100 based on 6 critics, indicating "generally favorable" reviews.